sbcshop/IoTFi_4G_Software/README.md

 * Step.5 - Ater saving the liberary file you can pick any example file to test your board, and start working as your wish by some modifications(if require) accordingly.

+### Note: Intstall the usb driver provide in "IoTFi-4G" directory before using it as a cellular via usb